danicc097/oidc-server/README.md

 `/data/users/*.json`: JSON files with key-value pairs of users indexed by username for easier testing.
 Users will be combined in ascending filename order and overriden by username.
 See `storage/user.go`'s `User`.
+`/redirect_uris.txt`: valid redirect URIs to load at startup.